spatie/laravel-data/docs/advanced-usage/internal-structures.md

 An enum representing the kind of type of a property/parameter with respect to the package:

-- Default: a non package spefic type
+- Default: a non package specific type
 - DataObject: a data object
 - DataCollection: a `DataCollection` of data objects
 - DataPaginatedCollection: a `DataPaginatedCollection` of data objects